 Practitioners are expected to use the Early Help Assessment including the Early Help Pre assessment checklist and Request for Support form to help identify low level or emerging/additional needs.
-These documents are available from the Derby Safeguarding Children Board website.

 All practitioners should be provided with professional training and be able to obtain advice in their workplace to help identify situations where the circumstances in the family are getting worse and are likely to affect the development or well being of the child, and situations that are so serious that urgent action is needed.

 Agencies and practitioners must refer to the Derby City and Derbyshire Thresholds Guidance to help them in their decision making about thresholds for Early Help services and Children's Social Care.